mdaemon-technologies/intranet-integration/Readme.md

     "user": @string // the users actual email address }

-  User is not authenticated, they need to change their password before sign-in {
+  // User is not authenticated, the user need to changes the password before sign-in

+  {
     "authed": false,
     "warning": "OldPassword",